elias-michaias/flint/README.md

 ### Building the Runtime

 The Flint runtime is written in C and provides:
-- Unification and constraint solving with the amoeba constraint solver
+- Unification and constraint solving with the NLopt nonlinear optimization library
 - Linear resource management
 - Async operations with structured concurrency (libdill)
 - C interoperability